anilabhadatta/educative.io_scraper/README.md

    ![img2](https://user-images.githubusercontent.com/48487849/197013915-1320da6b-d2c2-4239-b1f7-d95450f8fabb.png)

-      2. Run both the executables chromedriver and educative_scraper by downloading them from latest release.
+      2. Run both the executables chromedriver and educative_scraper by downloading them from latest releases.
-      Note: If the latest executable release version is older than the current github repo version then run the project manually.
+      Note: If the executable release version is older than the current github repo version then run the project manually explained below.

       3. Select a config if you don't want to use the default config "0" by pressing 2.
          (Make sure to generate the config if it is selected for the first time)